LuisFalva/titanic_kernel_svm_mlops/README.md

 > **Warning**:
 > Make sure to use the 'tag' argument to create a new docker image with your changes.

+> **Note**
-Is stronlgy suggested to use the [EDA](https://github.com/LuisFalva/titanic_kernel_svm_mlops/blob/develop/notebooks/EDA.ipynb) jupyter noteboook with all the pipeline steps devided by each cell and quick explanation for each step.
+> Is stronlgy suggested to use the [EDA](https://github.com/LuisFalva/titanic_kernel_svm_mlops/blob/develop/notebooks/EDA.ipynb) jupyter noteboook with all the pipeline steps devided by each cell and quick explanation.

 ### Want to contribute? 🤔